-- Ask counsellor about assessment - Review questions in chapter 4
+- Ask counsellor about WPI - Review questions in chapter 4

-HOW TO CONDUCT PRELIMINARY CAREER RESEARCH
+How to Conduct Preliminary Career Research

-You might be wondering, "How can I learn more about the occupations that look like a good fit for me?"
-Once you have affirmed a particular occupation or occupational field is one you want to explore further, we suggest you then complete more in-depth research about the roles that draw your attention the most.
+You might be wondering, "How can I learn more about the occupations that interest me?"
+It makes sense, when completing any form of research, to start with the information that is easily accessible and requires a minimal amount of time to review.

-It makes sense to start with the information that's easily accessible and requires a minimal amount of time to review.
-Therefore, it's typically easiest to begin your research by reviewing online resources.
+Once you have affirmed your interest in a particular occupation or occupational field then it makes sense to complete more in-depth research about the roles that interest you the most.
+Therefore, it's typically easiest to begin your research by reviewing online or print resources.